allenai/OLMo/docs/Checkpoints.md

 - unsharded: a complete checkpoint in a standard form;
 - sharded: a checkpoint that has been broken down into smaller components, for easier use in our multi-node training.

 Unless otherwise specified, an OLMo checkpoint is assumed to be unsharded.
-OLMo sharded and unsharded checkpoints can run the pretraining and fine-tuning provided in this repo.
+OLMo sharded and unsharded checkpoints can be used with the pretraining/fine-tuning script provided in this repo.

 #### Sharded OLMo Checkpoints